moneycle/moneycle.github.io/_posts/2018-08-08-journey-to-financial-independence.markdown

  * Put as much into the "growth" bucket as early as possible, then add "stability" and "safety" later as you approach retirement.
    This approach maximizes the amount of time your riskier assets have to grow.
+ * Invest in "stability" (bonds) only after you have accumulated 20 years worth of expenses in "growth".
+ * Multiply your desired stock allocation at retirement by 1.5 to arrive at the percentage of stocks to have in the "growth" bucket during accumulation.
  * Following this investment strategy will slowly transition your assets into retirement so you don't have to scramble to reallocate assets to an appropriate post-retirement mix.